German Empire: Constituent states

-Before unification, German territory (excluding Austria and Switzerland) was made up of 27 constituent states.
-These states consisted of kingdoms, grand duchies, duchies, principalities, free Hanseatic cities and one imperial territory.
-The free cities had a republican form of government on the state level, even though the Empire at large was constituted as a monarchy, and so were most of the states.
-Prussia was the largest of the constituent states, covering two-thirds of the empire's territory.
+The Constitution of the German Empire came into force on 4 May 1871 and united 25 constituent states.
+These states consisted of four kingdoms, six grand duchies, five duchies, seven principalities and three free Hanseatic cities.
+In addition, the recently annexed area of Alsace-Lorraine was not a state in its own right, but was designated as a Reichsland, or imperial territory, by a law of 25 June 1873.

-Several of these states had gained sovereignty following the dissolution of the Holy Roman Empire and had been de facto sovereign from the mid-1600s onward.
+The Empire was constituted as a monarchy, as were nearly all of the states, with the exception of the three free cities which had a republican form of government.
+Several of these states had gained sovereignty following the dissolution of the Holy Roman Empire in 1806 and had been de facto sovereign from the mid-1600s onward.
 Others were created as sovereign states after the Congress of Vienna in 1815.
-Territories were not necessarily contiguous—many existed in several parts, as a result of historical acquisitions, or, in several cases, divisions of the ruling families.
-Some of the initially existing states, in particular Hanover, were abolished and annexed by Prussia as a result of the war of 1866.
+Prussia was the largest of the constituent states, comprising two-thirds of the Empire's territory.
+States were not necessarily contiguous – many existed in several parts with exclaves and enclaves – as a result of historical acquisitions or divisions, and in several cases, the extinction of the ruling dynasties.

-Each component of the German Empire sent representatives to the Federal Council (Bundesrat) and, via single-member districts, the Imperial Diet (Reichstag).
-Relations between the Imperial centre and the Empire's components were somewhat fluid and were developed on an ongoing basis.
-The extent to which the German Emperor could, for example, intervene on occasions of disputed or unclear succession was much debated on occasion—for example in the inheritance crisis in Lippe-Detmold.
+Each component elected deputies to the Reichstag via single-member districts.
+Each state also sent appointed representatives to the Bundesrat to represent their interests, though this right was not extended to Alsace-Lorraine until 1911.

-Unusually for a federation or a nation-state, the German states maintained limited autonomy over foreign affairs and continued to exchange ambassadors and other diplomats (both with each other and directly with foreign nations) for the Empire's entire existence.
-Shortly after the Empire was proclaimed, Bismarck implemented a convention in which his sovereign would only send and receive envoys to and from other German states as the King of Prussia, while envoys from Berlin sent to foreign nations always received credentials from the monarch in his capacity as German Emperor.
+Unusually for a federation or a nation-state, the German states maintained limited autonomy over foreign affairs and continued to exchange ambassadors and other diplomats, both with each other and directly with foreign nations.
+Shortly after the Empire was proclaimed, Bismarck implemented a convention in which his sovereign would only exchange envoys with other German states as the king of Prussia, while envoys to foreign nations always received credentials from the monarch in his capacity as German Emperor.
 In this way, the Prussian foreign ministry was largely tasked with managing relations with the other German states while the Imperial foreign ministry managed Germany's external relations.